Optimal exponential bounds for aggregation of density estimators: Proofs

-The proof of \Cref{prop:ew2} is based on estimates from \cite{lecue2013optimality} and highlights the similarities between regression with random design and density estimation with the $L^2$ risk.
+The proof of Proposition~\ref{propew2} is based on estimates from \cite {lecue2013optimality} and highlights the similarities between regression with random design and density estimation with the $L^2$ risk.

-\begin{proof}[Proof of \Cref{prop:ew2}] By homogeneity, it is enough to prove the case $L=1$.
-The strategy is to construct an example for density estimation such that the calculations from \cite[Proof of Theorem A]{lecue2013optimality} can be leveraged.
+\begin{pf*}{Proof of Proposition~ \ref{propew2}} By homogeneity, it is enough to prove the case $L=1$.
+The strategy is to construct an example for density estimation such that the calculations from \cite{lecue2013optimality}, Proof of Theorem~A, can be leveraged.
 Let $f_Y$ be the probability density

 and $0$ elsewhere.
-Let $\{f_1 = \frac{1}{2} \mathbf{1}_{[-2,0)]}, f_2 = \frac{1}{2} \mathbf{1}_{[0,2)} \}$ be the dictionary.
+Let $\{f_1 = \frac{1}{2} \mathbf{1}_{[-2,0)}, f_2 = \frac{1}{2} \mathbf{1}_{[0,2)} \}$ be the dictionary.
 Let

-and observe that $\mathcal{L}_2(Y) = -X$ where $X= \mathbf{1}_{[0,2)}(Y) - \mathbf{1}_{[-2,0)}(Y)$ so that $X$ satisfies
+and observe that $\mathcal{L}_2(Y) = -X$ where $X= \mathbf {1}_{[0,2)}(Y) - \mathbf{1}_{[-2,0)}(Y)$ so that $X$ satisfies

 By definition of $\mathcal{L}_2$,